I’ve got some time between classes; where can I hang out?

 How can I get involved on campus?

-- Check out this and Don’t see the specific club you want?
-On the club page, learn !
+- Check out this list of student activities and clubs.
+Don’t see the specific club you want?
+On the club page, learn how to start your own!
 There is no shortage of ways to get involved at Bryan!

 - If you still have questions about getting involved, take a moment to talk to the Office of Student Life, located on the second floor of Latimer.
 They can be reached by calling 423.775.7209.

-- Another way to find out what's happening on campus is by picking up a copy of The , the student newspaper of Bryan College, which provides a forum for news, sports, opinion, and discussion.
+- Another way to find out what’s happening on campus is by picking up a copy of The Bryan College Triangle, the student newspaper of Bryan College, which provides a forum for news, sports, opinion, and discussion.
 Triangle is online with an interactive news website in order to provide late-breaking news in a relevant and timely manner.

 How can I find out what is happening on campus?